 Signal(s) Description mpc_debug_halt_req and mpc_debug_halt_ack Full handshake to request the core to debug halt.
 The MPC requests the core to halt (i.e., enter 'db-halt') by asserting the mpc_debug_halt_req signal.
 The core is quiesced before halting.
 The core then asserts the mpc_debug_halt_ack signal.
 When the MPC detects the asserted mpc_debug_halt_ack signal, it deasserts the mpc_debug_halt_req signal.
 Finally, when the core detects the deasserted mpc_debug_halt_req signal, it deasserts the mpc_debug_halt_ack signal.
 For as long as the mpc_debug_halt_req signal is asserted, the core must assert and hold the mpc_debug_halt_ack signal whether it was already in 'db-halt' or just transitioned into 'db-halt' state.
 Note: The cause field of the core's Debug Control and Status Register (dcsr) is set to 3 (i.e., the same value as a debugger-requested entry to Debug Mode due to a Core Debug Halt request).
 Similarly, the Debug PC (dpc) is updated with the address of the next instruction to be executed at the time that Debug Mode was entered.
-Note: mpc_debug_halt_req must be tied to '0' if MPC interface is not used. mpc_debug_run_req and mpc_debug_run_ack Full handshake to request the core to run.
-The MPC requests the core to run by asserting the mpc_debug_run_req signal.
+Note: Signaling more than one MPC Debug Halt request in succession is a protocol violation.
+Note: mpc_debug_halt_req must be tied to '0' if MPC interface is not used. mpc_debug_run_req Full handshake to request the core to run. and mpc_debug_run_ack The MPC requests the core to run by asserting the mpc_debug_run_req signal.
 The core exits the halt state and starts execution again.
 The core then asserts the mpc_debug_run_ack signal.
 When the MPC detects the asserted mpc_debug_run_ack signal, it deasserts the mpc_debug_run_req signal.
 Finally, when the core detects the deasserted mpc_debug_run_req signal, it deasserts the mpc_debug_run_ack signal.
 For as long as the mpc_debug_run_req signal is asserted, the core must assert and hold the mpc_debug_run_ack signal whether it was already in 'Running' or after transitioning into 'Running' state.
 Note: The core remains in the 'db-halt' state if a core debug request is also still active.
+Note: Signaling more than one MPC Debug Run request in succession is a protocol violation.
 Note: mpc_debug_run_req must be tied to '0' if MPC interface is not used. mpc_reset_run_req Core start state control out of reset: 1: Normal Mode ('Running' or 'pmu/fw-halt' state) 0: Debug Mode halted ('db-halt' state) Note: The core complex does not implement a synchronizer for this signal because the timing of the first clock is critical.
 It must be synchronized to the core clock domain outside the core in the SoC.
 Note: mpc_reset_run_req must be tied to '1' if MPC interface is not used. debug_mode_status Indication from the core to the MPC that the core is currently in Debug Mode. debug_brkpt_status Indication from the core to the MPC that a software (i.e., ebreak instruction) or hardware (i.e., trigger hit) breakpoint has been triggered in the core.
 The breakpoint signal is only asserted for breakpoints and triggers with debug halt action.
 The signal is deasserted on exiting Debug Mode.